e-c-k-e-r/vall-e/docs/emb.md

 Be *very* careful if you opt to output unsegmented and segmented utterances, as the sliced version may end up amongst the top-K similar candidates.

 Refer to the `__main__`'s arguments for usage details.

-### Metrics

-This script also handles calculating `SIM-O` per [keonlee9420/evaluate-zero-shot-tts](https://github.com/keonlee9420/evaluate-zero-shot-tts/blob/master/src/evaluate_zero_shot_tts/utils/speaker_verification/verification.py), by making use of a model to create an embedding of a speaker, then computing cosine similarities on those embeddings.